-Every two years, the National Aeronautics and Space Administration (NASA) solicits applications for its astronaut program.
-That hasn’t changed, despite the retirement of the shuttle program (and its unfortunate impact on a lot of other space jobs.)
+Every two years, the National Aeronautics and Space Administration (NASA) solicits applications for its astronaut candidate program.

-Appropriate to its inception in the Cold War, NASA’s astronaut program originally targeted the best and brightest pilots in the US military, among them naval aviator Scott Carpenter and fellow Marine John Glenn.
-Astronauts have since been drawn from more diverse civilian communities like engineers, scientists, and educators, but the military remains an important source of candidates.
-Five astronauts each in the classes of 2009 and 2004 were active service members, among nearly 300 in NASA’s history.
+Appropriate to its inception in the Cold War, NASA’s astronaut program originally targeted the best and brightest pilots in the U.S. military, among them naval aviator Scott Carpenter and fellow Marine John Glenn.
+Astronauts have since been drawn from more diverse civilian communities like engineers, scientists and educators, but the military remains an important source of candidates.

 Current astronaut candidates in the military retain their rank and service obligations while assigned to the Lyndon Johnson Space Center in Houston, Texas, for a five-year tour.

-Shuttle pilots and commanders (probably not a top priority now that we’ll be hailing Russian space-cabs) also need 1,000 hours of experience as a pilot-in-command.
+Shuttle pilots and commanders also need a minimum of 1,000 hours of experience as a pilot-in-command.

 Also, any candidate – military or civilian – must pass a NASA space physical and meet specific height and weight requirements.

 Like other personnel hoping to qualify for space travel, astronauts need to have normal color vision (no colorblindness), hearing and equilibrium.
 They should have no history of chronic migraines, epilepsy, or psychological conditions such as claustrophobia.

 If you have a condition that requires medications that may affect alertness or judgment, you're likely precluded from becoming an astronaut.

 Candidates must also pass a background check with eligibility for at least a Secret-level security clearance.
 Although not required, high school work in physics, geometry, trigonometry, algebra, and computer science are all considered helpful primers